pscally1005/pscally1005.github.io/_posts/draft/2026-08-20-fresh-mint.markdown

 - sugar free syrup
 - pistachio
 - green
 Description: I got a lot of fresh mint leftover that I need to use up.
-There's only so many times I can make a Nojito or Dairy Free Creamy Mint Sauces.
+There's only so many times I can make a <a href='/recipes/nojito'>Nojito</a> or <a href='/recipes/mint-sauce'>Dairy Free Creamy Mint Sauce</a>.
 So today I'm blending some mint into a chocolate baked oats bar to give some refreshing mint flavor.
-Sticking with the green theme, I've also blended in some pistachios for crunch and healthy fats.
+Sticking with the green theme, I've also blended in some <a href='/misc/nuts#pistachios'>pistachios</a> for crunch and <a href='/misc/fats'>healthy fats</a>.
 Instructions:
 - Preheat your oven to 350F.
-Line a 9" square baking pan with parchment paper.
-Lightly grease with oil
+Line a <a href='https://amzn.to/3YY2H9q'>9" square baking pan</a> with parchment paper. <a href='https://amzn.to/3Hdg0gk'>Lightly grease with oil</a>

-- Add all ingredients to a food processor.
+- Add all ingredients to a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
 Blend until fully combined and all the mint is thoroughly chopped into the batter.
-You should have little to no little green bits of leaves, but still some texture to the nuts
+You should have little to no little green bits of leaves, but still some texture to the <a href='/misc/nuts'>nuts</a>
 - <img src='/assets/Food/Meme/Fresh Mint/processor.jpg' alt='' class='instruction-image'>

 - Transfer the batter to the pan, and smooth out the top
 - <img src='/assets/Food/Meme/Fresh Mint/raw.jpg' alt='' class='instruction-image'>

 - Bake at 350F for about 30 minutes.
-The top will be set and dark, the internal temperature should be about 205F, and a toothpick to the center will come out nearly clean
+The top will be set and dark, the <a href='https://amzn.to/4kmobG2'>internal temperature</a> should be about <a href='https://amzn.to/4kmobG2'>205F</a>, and a toothpick to the center will come out nearly clean
 - <img src='/assets/Food/Meme/Fresh Mint/baked.jpg' alt='' class='instruction-image'>

-- Remove from the pan and transfer to a wire rack.
+- Remove from the pan and transfer to a <a href='https://amzn.to/4qQNmn2'>wire rack</a>.
 Allow to cool fully before slicing into 16 squares
 - <img src='/assets/Food/Meme/Fresh Mint/cut.jpg' alt='' class='instruction-image'>
 Notes:
 ---